blyxxyz/lexopt/DESIGN.md

 - They're large, both in API surface and in code size.

 That said, it's still my first choice for complicated interfaces.

+# Minimum Supported Rust Version
+The current MSRV is 1.31, the first release of the 2018 edition.

+The blocker for moving it even earlier is non-lexical lifetimes, there's some code that won't compile without it.

+The `Value(arg) if foo.is_none() =>` pattern doesn't actually work until 1.39 ([`bind_by_move_pattern_guards`](https://github.com/rust-lang/rust/pull/63118)), so not all of the examples compile on the MSRV.